What does โ€œInterview Was Completedโ€ mean?

 You usually do not need an attorney for this status by itself.
 Consider legal help if your case is outside published processing times, you receive a confusing notice, or your facts are complicated.

-Applicants typically wait 60 days before the next update after this status.
+Most applicants wait approximately 60 days before the next update after this status.
+Actual times vary by service center and case type.

 Frequently asked questions